valueflows/process/InputOrOutput.md

 * dropoff - specific for [vf:Transportation](https://github.com/valueflows/process/blob/master/Transportation.md), transported resource leaves the process

 ## Phases
-a Port doesn't change from one phase to another, each phase has distinct ports with relationships to ports in other phases.
+Input or Output doesn't change from one phase to another, each phase has distinct input/output with relationships to relevant input/output in other phases.

 * Recipe - often containing broad description of acceptable resources
 * Plan - in this stage one can narrow further acceptable inputs from Recipe and serve as foundation to cast an Intent